Check Your ROI with Our AP Calculator

 Step 9: Review and update regularly

-A Segregation of duties framework is not static.
-As your business grows and the regulatory landscape changes, so too should your Segregation of duties policies.
+Segregation of duties framework is not static.
+As your business grows and the regulatory landscape changes, so too should your segregation of duties policies.
 Periodically review and update your framework to ensure it remains relevant and effective.
 This will help you adapt to new business requirements and maintain compliance with changing financial regulations.

 Step 10: Communicate with stakeholders

 Lastly, ensure that all stakeholders—including senior management, auditors, and department heads—are fully informed about the changes to your AP processes.
-Communicate the reasons for implementing the Segregation of duties framework and the benefits it brings, such as reducing fraud risks and ensuring financial accuracy.
+Communicate the reasons for implementing the segregation of duties framework and the benefits it brings, such as reducing fraud risks and ensuring financial accuracy.
 Keeping stakeholders informed ensures that the framework has full support across the organization.

 Example of Segregation of Duties in a Small Business